Cuevman81/HMS_Smoke_PM25_Analysis_App_V2/README.md

-# HMS_Smoke_PM25_Analysis_App_V2
+# HMS Smoke PM2.5 Analysis App V2

-This application provides tools for analyzing HMS Smoke and PM2.5 data, as well as daily air quality, meteorological data, and back trajectory analysis
+This application provides tools for analyzing HMS Smoke and PM2.5 data, as well as daily air quality, meteorological data, and back trajectory analysis.

 ## Features